-Unfortunately, Sorrentino is about to struggle a bit more ... because his address was published along with the letter.
-And a group of yoga pant-clad women are planning a Yoga Pants Parade past his house on Sunday.
+Unfortunately, Sorrentino was about to struggle a bit more ... because his address was published along with the letter.
+And a group of yoga pant-clad women engaged in a Yoga Pants Parade past his house last Sunday.

-Participants have been asked to bring sanitary products to donate to a local women's shelter.
-The event will end, of course, with yoga.
+Participants were asked to bring sanitary products to donate to a local women's shelter.
+The event ended, of course, with yoga.
 Public yoga.
 Pants and all.

 TODAY reached out to Sorrentino, who despite the event's stated intention has felt personally targeted by the response to his op-ed.
 He said the reaction, which has included hate mail and chalk markings on the street outside his home, has been "perverted."